Primetalk/goio/README.md

 - `io.Lift[A](a A) IO[A]` - lifts a plain value to IO
 - `io.Fail[A](err error) IO[A]` - lifts an error to IO
+- `io.FromConstantGoResult[A any](gr GoResult[A]) IO[A]` - FromConstantGoResult converts an existing GoResult value into an IO.
+Important!
+This is not for normal delayed IO execution.
+It cannot provide any guarantee for the moment when this go result was evaluated in the first place.
+This is just a combination of Lift and Fail.
 - `io.Eval[A](func () (A, error)) IO[A]` - lifts an arbitrary computation.
 Panics are handled and represented as errors.
 - `io.FromPureEffect(f func())IO[fun.Unit]` - FromPureEffect constructs IO from the simplest function signature.
 - `io.Delay[A any](f func()IO[A]) IO[A]` - represents a function as a plain IO